Master Morihei Ueshiba - Founder of Aikido

 Most instructors actively teach the first two.
 But, if you consciously work on aiki principles, then hard technical training will be far more beneficial.
 You'll know how and why techniques work, and be able to learn at a much faster rate.

 Sounds good... right?

 Principles of Aikido include...

-proper alignment, entering, turning, relaxation, acceleration and penetration through target, non-resistance, acceptance, leading energy, awareness of your surrounding environment, timing, ki-ai shouts, atemi strikes, distraction, balance taking, keeping one point, controlling the circle, weight dropping, weight shifting, avoiding direct conflict etc.
+alignment, entering, turning, relaxation, acceleration and penetration through target, non-resistance, acceptance, leading energy, awareness, timing, ki-ai shouts, atemi strikes, distraction, balance taking, keeping one point, controlling the circle, weight dropping, weight shifting, avoiding direct conflict etc.

 Just a few... there are many more!

 If you live near Bognor Regis, on the south coast or are visiting the UK, you may want to take some Private Lessons to get the most value in the shortest time.

-If you cannot get to the UK, I recommend my Aikido Success Blueprint collection for an absolute ton of unique info with key action steps for fast results...
+If you can't get to the UK, I recommend my Aikido Success Blueprint for a ton of unique info with key action steps for fast results...
 Full Details Here

 By staying in touch with my Aikido Health Blog page, you will also see and here all about my most recent pages at the Aikido Health Centre.
 And, I add NEW pages on a regular basis... so Sign-Up Here and stay tuned!

 Taking part in aikido, as in any activity increases the risk of sustaining an injury.
 However a large percentage of injuries can be prevented by learning how they occur.
 Obvious causes are accident or over-training.

 A good Warm-Up increases the body temperature, making tissue more flexible and less prone to injury by tearing.
 It also raises the heart rate so fuel and oxygen can be delivered more effectively to the muscles.

-Correct Stretching requires attention to form and each stretch may need to be held for up to 30 seconds to get the optimum benefits.
+Stretching requires attention to form and each stretch may be held for up to 30 seconds to get the optimum benefits.
 Before and after Your aikido training, stretch gently, breathe slowly and deeply while focusing on relaxing the muscles.

 A good Cool-Down will gradually reduce the intensity of the activity so that waste products can be removed more effectively.
 Deep breathing, relaxation and stretching will help in the reduction of muscle soreness.